Supporting design and production

 - advising on gas and oxygen sensors given the global shortage of these critical ventilator components

 NPL staff developed a potentially life-saving ventilator to treat coronavirus patients in poor and remote parts of the world.
-A multidisciplinary team of engineers and scientists pursued several innovative designs which were designed to run on battery, solar panels, wind turbines or mains power, as well as being simple to use and made from widely available parts.
+A multidisciplinary team of engineers and scientists pursued several innovative designs which could run on battery, solar panels, wind turbines or mains power, as well as being simple to use and made from widely available parts.